Alabama vs San Diego State Players to Watch - Sweet 16

 Alabama's Last Game

-Alabama won its previous game versus Maryland, 73-51, on Saturday.
+Alabama won its most recent game against Maryland, 73-51, on Saturday.
 Jahvon Quinerly was its top scorer with 22 points.

 |Name